Sh1Yo/x8/README.md

     -P, --param-template <parameter_template>
             %k - key, %v - value.
 Example: --param-template 'user[%k]=%v&'

-        --proto <proto>                                     Uses when the request file is present. (default is "https") -x, --proxy <proxy>
+        --proto <proto>                                     Protocol to use with request file (default is "https") -x, --proxy <proxy>
         --replay-proxy <replay-proxy>
-            Request target with every found parameter via replay proxy at the end
+            Request target with every found parameter via replay proxy at the end.

-    -r, --request <request>                                 The file with raw http request --save-responses <save-responses>                   Save matched responses to a directory -u, --url <url>                                         You can add a custom injection point with %s --value-size <value_size>
+    -r, --request <request>                                 The file with the raw http request --save-responses <save-responses>                   Save matched responses to a directory -u, --url <url>                                         You can add a custom injection point with %s.
+        --value-size <value_size>
             Custom value size.
 Affects {{random}} variables as well (default is 5)